aosborne17/FileHandlingClass/README.md

 The above code won't work because we have written generalised exception before the specific exception, so the specific exception becomes unreachable.

+## Raising Exceptions

+Here we can create our own exceptions that Python does not have E.g. We can raise an error if somebody inputs zero characters when asked for their name